LouisGJBertrand/AntiProcrastinator/README.md

 # AntiProcrastinator

-it's a chrome extension that - when activated - asks for acknoledgment when you are about to access a webpage that is blacklisted.
+it's a chrome extension that - when activated - asks for acknowledgment when you are about to access a webpage that is distractful.

 the list of blacklisted website that are dangerous for focus: